CCSI-Toolset/FOQUS/docs/source/chapt_sinter/tutorial/gproms.rst

    Save Location** at the top of the window.
 This is where the Sinter configuration file is saved.
 The system suggests a file location and name.
-The user should confirm this is the intended location of the files to not accidently overwrite other files.
+The user should confirm this is the intended location of the files to not accidentally overwrite other files.
 Enter the remaining fields to provide the meta-data to describe the simulation that was just opened and then click **Next**.